Denver overturns pit bull ban after more than 30 years

 Dog owners in Denver are limited to two pit bulls and must get a special permit, which involves showing the animals are microchipped and vaccinated.
 If there are no incidents like a charged dog bite in three years, the special restrictions can be dropped.

-Denver’s ordinance was first enacted after 20 people were attacked by pit bulls between 1984 and May 1989, according to a history of the law published in 2005.
-A 3-year-old was fatally attacked in October 1986.
+Denver’s ordinance was first enacted after 20 people were attacked by pit bulls in Colorado between 1984 and May 1989, according to a history of the law published in 2005.
+A 3-year-old was fatally attacked in Denver in October 1986.

 A spokesperson for the mayor told NBC affiliate KUSA of Denver in an email that "while Mayor Hancock has always been forthright in sharing he could not, in good conscious, sign the bill to overturn Denver’s pit bull ban, he has also been very clear he supported putting this decision in the hands of Denver voters."